 Characterizations are given some emotional investment through tight shots.
 The confrontation scenes allow the audience to get nearer the characters and see their reactions through effective close-ups.
 The intimacy on the shots gets further amplified with the fight scenes seizing moments for each dying man.
 The overall visual treatment promotes not just the opportunity for sheer grandeur and lush cinematography for a period epic, it also opens up the storytelling to the more human side of the tale.
 The many lingering shots help the audience digest the emotions involved in the scenes.

-This motion picture’s musical score seems pegged from its epic film counterparts such as “Alexander,” “Troy,” and even “Lord of the Rings” (“LOTR”).
+The musical score seems pegged from its epic film counterparts such as “Alexander,” “Troy,” and even “Lord of the Rings” (“LOTR”).
 But its distinct combination of Christian- and Muslim-inspired tunes renders good timing and personality to the material, which is in par with the story’s visual and emotional requirements.
 This also gives its space of separation from its epic pegs.
 The orchestral soundtrack particularly puts atmospheric grandeur to the many battle scenes.

 “Sometimes, you should choose to do the lesser evil to do the greater good.”
 This is the idea behind a striking dialogue between Sibylla (Eva Green) and Balian during a time of crucial decision-making — whether he marries her or not — after he kills her wicked and arrogant husband Guy de Lusignan (Marton Csokas) who happens to be the heir to the throne after the leprosy-stricken King Baldwin (Edward Norton) dies.
 The idea of doing one evil for the sake of the greater good opens up some conflicting ideas to rattle the minds of the audience, especially in a Christian world were murder is absolutely a sin.